All Episodes

 So what are we supposed to believe?

-Dr. King wanted them to stay poor.
+Dr. King wanted them to stay poor?

-He wanted them to stay uh disenfranchised.
+He wanted them to stay disenfranchised?

 You want some names?

-There's any number of people that have escaped the so-called poor and disenfranchised circumstances, and they are not Looked upon favorably.
+There's any number of people that have escaped the so-called poor and disenfranchised circumstances, and they are not looked upon favorably.

-He also, by the way, uh has angered other pastors with his support of the president's faith-based initiatives and his opposition to gay marriage.
+He also, by the way, has angered other pastors with his support of the president's faith-based initiatives and his opposition to gay marriage.

 Who is this guy?